Twistor Constructions for Higher-spin Extensions of (Self-dual) Yang-Mills: Preliminaries

 Here, $\Omega^{0,1}(\PT)$ is the space of $(0,1)$-forms on $\PT$ of weight $n$, i.e. $f(tZ) = t^nf(Z)$.
 The usual convention is that a field of negative-helicity has only, say, unprimed indices while a field of positive-helicity has only primed indices.
 The field equations for free massless fields read

-Despite treating positive- and negative-helicitiy fields differently, asymptotic states formulated in this way turn out to be extremely useful in computing scattering amplitudes, see e.g. \cite{Adamo:2011pv}.
+Asymptotic states formulated in this way turn out to be extremely useful in computing scattering amplitudes, see e.g. \cite{Adamo:2011pv}.
 However, it is hard to cook up a Lagrangian with objects of different indices.
 As shown, the action \eqref{eq:actionfreespin1} is only writable with a gauge potential $A^{\alpha,\alpha'}$ which is an object with both primed and unprimed indices.
 We will need to use one more result in twistor theory.
-It is proven in \cite{Sparling,Eastwood:1981jy,Hitchin:1980hp} that a gauge potential $\Phi^{\alpha(n),\alpha'}$ that describes a free field of positive helicity and obeys $\pl^{\alpha}_{\ \alpha'}\Phi^{\alpha(n),\alpha'}=0$ is represented by $\Acal\in H^{0,1}(\PT,\Ocal(n))$.
+It is proven in \cite{Sparling,Eastwood:1981jy,Hitchin:1980hp} that a gauge potential $\Phi^{\alpha(n),\alpha'}$ that describes a free field of positive helicity and obeys $\pl^{\alpha}_{\ \alpha'}\Phi^{\alpha(n),\alpha'}=0$ is represented by $\Acal\in H^{0,1}(\PT,\Ocal(n-1))$.
 Another way to phrase this result is